 We do careful long-term planning of the developments in the field of traffic and transportation, keeping in mind the environment, societal changes, workplace developments, spatial planning, changes in the way people spend their free time – and, of course, the financial means available to us.
 All of these aspects are taken into account in our overall transport concept, which serves as a basis for the long-term development of the transport networks.
-The Office of Transport (OT) of the Department for Economic Affairs is in charge of its implementation and further development.
-Additionally, the OT oversees the more specific overall transport concepts of the various regions and the agglomeration programmes.
+The Office of Mobility and Transport (OMT) of the Department for Economic Affairs is in charge of its implementation and further development.
+Additionally, the OMT oversees the more specific overall transport concepts of the various regions and the agglomeration programmes.

 «Today, the Canton of Zurich and all of its regions are very easy to reach.
 Maintaining and developing our high-quality location for the population and the economy will continue to take great efforts.»Overall transport concept of the Canton of Zurich